vernisaz/simcom/doc/PIs.md

 > sudo nano /etc/fstab

-Add a new record as below based on *blkid* information as:
+and add a new record as below based on *blkid* information and the created directory as:

 ```
 UUID=\[UUID] \[MOUNT POINT] \[TYPE] defaults,auto,users,rw,nofail,noatime 0 0
 ```

-has to be added, e.g.
+, e.g.

 ```
 UUID=A2CA0AEBCA0ABC13 /media/usbdrive ntfs defaults,auto,users,rw,nofail,noatime 0 0
 ```
+**note**: that `noatime` attribute makes sense for SSD drives only.

 ## Install Samba
-Issue the:
+This step is optional and required in a case if you like to share the added drive.
+Issue the -

 > sudo apt install samba samba-common-bin